Work Life Balance

 I believe that there are many ways that we can come to terms with our shadow.
 I also believe men, more so than women, are more in need to learn who their true self really is.
 Broken men focus on status, money, sex, cars, and power.
 Many men, I included, spent the first 30 years of my life thinking that these artificial motives meant that I was successful.

 Throughout ancient times there are numerous rights of passage from childhood to manhood.
 These journeys are ceremonial and a part of society evolving leaders.
 In our day and age, I find broken men that have spent the energy to learn about their motivations fascinating.
 The men that I respect and am drawn to have gotten in touch with their shadows through, faith (typically born again more so than Catholic), addiction recovery, career military and in particular Marines, divorces where a man loses everything, business loss or any other event that forced the man to shake their beliefs to their very core.
 Through my work in Mankind Project I did the hard work, continue to dig into who I am and I’ve learned that many men are struggling to know who they are.
+Becoming aware of your ‘shadow’ or that part of you that is deeply buried and shows up to sabotage what is good, true and beautiful is the first step, understanding how the shadow part of our nature shows up in our lives is an ever happening journey.
 I’ve invited 8 men to the MKP weekend.
 All experienced profound awareness.
 Here’s what I learned from my journey (thanks to Nigel Stapelton for summarizing it so well).
 I am never done learning these lessons.

 - Emotional Authenticity – As a man I need to share how I feel, in a healthy and clean way.
 Not bottle things up and shove things down deeper.